Xi-CAM/Xi-cam/docs/source/quickstart.md

 ### Running a Workflow

 In our Example Plugin,
+we have a `WorkflowEditor` widget on the right side, that has been created using an `ExampleWorkflow`.
-there is an `ExampleWorkflow` that contains two `OperationPlugins`:
+The `ExampleWorkflow` contains two `OperationPlugins`:

 * `invert` - inverts its input image
 * `random_noise` - applies random noise to its input image, has a "strength" parameter to define how much noise to apply to the image

-We can see this workflow and its operations on the right side of the Example Plugin's interface.

-Now that we have loaded some data, let's run our workflow, by clicking the "Run Workflow" button.
+Now that we have loaded some data, let's run our workflow by clicking the "Run Workflow" button.

 ```eval_rst
 .. figure:: _static/example-plugin-results.png